ldn-softdev/jsl/README.md

 of columns in the db table.

-Instead of listing each column individually, `-M` option lets listing all of the together over comma:
+Instead of listing each column individually, `-M` option lets listing all of the mapped labels together over comma:
 ```
 bash $ cat ab.json | jsl -M "Name, city, street address, state, postal code" sql.db ADDRESS_BOOK
 ```
 all heading and trailing spaces in `-M` parameter around JSON labels will be stripped (if JSON contains such spacing, then use `-m` instead).
-Also, if both options are given, then option `-M` is always processed *after* `-m`, thus following two examples are equal:
+Option `-M` internally is expanded into respective number of `-m` options.
+Options `-m`, `-M` could be specified multiple times, preserving the order of each other respectively.
+E.g., following two examples are equal:
-  - `jsl -M "b, c" -m a file.db TABLE`
+  - `jsl -M "b, c" -m a -M "d, e" file.db TABLE`
-  - `jsl -m a -m b -m c file.db TABLE`
+  - `jsl -m b -m c -m a -m d -m e file.db TABLE`